RensTillmann/bedini-coil-energy-protocols/README.md

 # Bedini Coil Energy Protocols

+**Disclaimer:** these are open-source documents generated with the help of AI, based partly on shared knowledge publicly available.
+You might find them useful as a template or as a source of ideas for refining your test runs.
+Personally, I’m skeptical of “vacuum” or “quantum vacuum” explanations but if you manage to demonstrate it, I’d be glad to know these protocols helped you get there.

 Two open-source, reproducible test protocols for Bedini-style pulsed-coil systems — one for **standard energy audits**, one for **open-system anomaly testing**.

 These protocols are **neutral** and focus on **rigorous measurement** so results are credible to both experimenters and skeptics.